Children’s Self-Harm Intervention & Suicide Prevention Charity 1193469

 Even one is one too many.

-All of our work is delivered within safe, professionally governed environments that meet safeguarding standards and ethical practice requirements.
+All services are delivered within professionally governed, safeguarding-led environments that meet statutory standards and ethical practice requirements.

 A Child’s Voice

-A Child’s Voice is our co-designed, CPD-accredited 10-week programme focused on self-harm and suicide prevention.
+A Child’s Voice is our CPD-accredited 10-week early intervention programme focused specifically on self-harm and suicide prevention.
+To our knowledge is the only programme of ots kind in the UK

 -